karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 ---

 _Pentatonix_ surprises me.
-For years, [Pentatonix has talked about their goal to release an all original album][ptx_des_moines_register], a goal they finally realized with the release of _Pentatonix_.
-Pentatonix claims that this was the right time to release an all-original album, they have ["so much to say as an artist"][ptx_yahoo_interview] and it was time to place their covers in the background.
+For years, [Pentatonix has talked about their goal to release an all original album][ptx_des_moines_register]: a goal they finally realized with the release of _Pentatonix_.
+Pentatonix [claimed][ptx_yahoo_interview] that 2015 was the right time to release an all-original album, place their covers in the background, and develop what they have to say as an artist.

-Pentatonix has recorded original music before, a few songs tucked away on most of their albums.
-Given this precedent, I had some idea of what to expect from _Pentatonix_.
-I was astonished, upon first hearing the album, though, to find how thoroughly Pentatonix's goal of becoming a famous pop group had influenced their sound.

-_Pentatonix_ is a pop album.
+I'm not too concerned with what Pentatonix has to say, but rather the manner in which they say it. _Pentatonix_ is a pop album.
 Not a pop-influenced album, not a contemporary a cappella album in a pop style.
 A pop album.
-While some reviews ([New York Times][nytimes_review], [Rolling Stone][rolling_stone_review]) have hinted at this aspect of _Pentatonix_, I'd like to take some time to really argue and explore this in depth.
-I plan to do this from a critical reference point, but I want to make it clear that I don't intend this to be a traditional review.
-I'm not writing this so I can explicitly give my opinions on _Pentatonix_.
-I'm not going to evaluate song quality or lyrics, nor will I go through the motions of a professional review.
-That doesn't mean I don't have opinions about the album; I do, and you'll likely have a good idea what they are by the time I'm finished, but my goal with this "review" is mostly to provide a more informed reference point from which to evaluate _Pentatonix_.
+While some reviews, including those from the [New York Times][nytimes_review] and [Rolling Stone][rolling_stone_review] have hinted at this aspect of _Pentatonix_, I'd like to take some time to really argue and explore this in depth.

+I'm not going to define pop theoretically, but I consider pop essentially to be some "average" of the music and production techniques used in top 40 music in the last five years.
+I don't want to give a theoretical definition of pop because I think trying to coerce _Pentatonix_ into that definition won't be very successful or readable.
+My music theory knowledge is limited; my music production knowledge is limited, but [I have listened to a lot of Pentatonix][my_last_fm_pentatonix], and I've listened to enough pop to notice _Pentatonix_'s similarities to it.
+My argument that _Pentatonix_ is a pop album, then, will be more bottom-up: I'll compare _Pentatonix_ to the Pentatonix's previous work as well as pop songs from other artists and explain the differences and similarities.

 ## Who?

 For those who are unfamiliar with the group, some brief history before we start:

-Pentatonix is a five person a cappella group composed of members Scott Hoying (baritone), Mitch Grassi (tenor), Kirstie Maldonado (alto), Avi Kaplan (bass), and Kevin Olusola (vocal percussion).
-They [won Season 3 of NBC's _The Sing-Off_][sing_off_s3] shortly after assembling themselves in 2011.
-Over the past four years, they've developed a loyal fanbase [through judicious use of social media][social_media_powerhouse], especially Youtube, and in 2014 [were signed by RCA][ptx_rca_signed].
+For those who are unfamiliar with the group, Pentatonix is a five person a cappella group composed of members Scott Hoying (baritone), Mitch Grassi (tenor), Kirstie Maldonado (alto), Avi Kaplan (bass), and Kevin Olusola (vocal percussion).
+They [won Season 3 of NBC's _The Sing Off_][sing_off_s3] shortly after assembling themselves in 2011.
+Over the past four years, they've developed a loyal fanbase [through judicious use of social media][social_media_powerhouse], especially Youtube, released five albums, and [signed with RCA][ptx_rca_signed].

 ## "Pop?"

-It's hard to define genre; it expands and evolves as artists discover new sounds and combine old sounds in new ways.
-For that reason, I don't think arguing the definition of "pop" from a theoretical standpoint and trying to coerce _Pentatonix_ into that definition will be particularly successful.
-Instead, I'll make a more bottom-up argument by comparing _Pentatonix_ to the Pentatonix's previous work as well as pop songs from other artists and explaining the differences and similarities.

 ### Multitracking

-Perhaps the most noticeable change in _Pentatonix_ when compared to their other albums is the addition of quite a bit of multitracking.
+Perhaps the most noticeable change in _Pentatonix_ when compared to their other albums is the addition of quite a bit of multitracking: recording one person over themselves.
 A few examples:

 1. Scott's harmonization with himself in the [second verse of "New Year's Day"][ptx_new_years_day_scott_self_harmonization] and the [beginning of "If I